alexivkin/Jekyll-Art-Gallery-Plugin/README.md

 	sudo apt-get install libmagickwand-dev imagemagick
 	sudo gem install rmagick exifr

-Then place art_gallery_index.html, art_gallery_page.html and jekyll-art-gallery-generator.rb into your site's _plugins directory or into jekyll global (plugin folder)[https://github.com/jekyll/jekyll/blob/master/site/_docs/plugins.md].
+Then place art_gallery_index.html, art_gallery_page.html and jekyll-art-gallery-generator.rb into your site's _plugins directory or into jekyll global [plugin folder](https://github.com/jekyll/jekyll/blob/master/site/_docs/plugins.md).
 Add gallery.yaml into your data folder and edit it appropriatelly.
 Use _data/gallery.yml, not _config.xml for the gallery settings.

 Note that  art_gallery_index.html, art_gallery_page.html are just samples and should be modified to fit your site.